Back to posts

 assert parse_date("1999-12-31") == date(1999, 12, 31)

-This is example-based testing: you write specific inputs and their expected outputs.
-It’s intuitive, readable, and perfectly fine for many cases.
-But it has a fundamental limitation: you can only test what you think of.
+This is example-based testing: you pick specific inputs and their expected outputs.
+It’s intuitive and readable, and it works fine for a lot of cases.
+The limitation is that you can only test what you think of.

-Consider this real bug that was discovered through property-based testing in NumPy’s wald function (which samples from a Wald/inverse Gaussian distribution):
+Consider a real bug found through property-based testing in NumPy’s wald function (which samples from a Wald/inverse Gaussian distribution):

 Property: samples should always be positive